 3. Shibuya Sky Observation Deck

-If you fancy seeing Tokyo from above, you can check out the Shibuya Sky observation deck.
+If you fancy seeing Tokyo from above, the Shibuya Sky observation deck is a great choice.
 This is one of the newest observation decks in Tokyo, having opened to the public in early 2020, and in my opinion the best view of Tokyo from above that you can get at the moment.

 It is currently the most popular observation deck in Tokyo, you’ll need to book tickets ahead of time.
 You can read my post about visiting Shibuya Sky for more information.